nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Now you can add your first itinerary.
 To do so, use the [`add` command](#creating-a-new-itinerary--add) with the relevant itinerary details.
 Try executing the command `add d/Summer Trip sd/2023-06-01 du/5`.
 It will add an itinerary named Summer Trip, starting from 1 June 2023 with a duration of 5 days.
-You should now see the message below and your itinerary added on the main page as follows:
+You should now see the message below and your itinerary added on the home page as follows:
 * insert image here

 <div markdown="block" class="alert alert-info">